Boiled ham recipe with baked glaze

 At Christmas, we normally buy a much larger ham which will last us for several days after Christmas to feed the larger family.
 It may or may not have a bone in it.

-Another great way to eat this home-cooked ham is on toast for breakfast the next day (or two days, depending how much you have).
-A bit of mayo goes well 🙂
+Another great way to eat this home-cooked ham is ham on toast for breakfast the next day (or two days, depending on how much you have).
+A bit of mayo goes well, and some mustard maybe 🙂

 Or in bread as a ham sandwich – lovely with your afternoon tea 🙂